 - All support of families during this time to be recorded using appropriate agreed systems where necessary. - DSL/Deputy DSL to be available for safeguarding escalation.
 School mobile numbers to be shared with families. - Safeguarding in Education Team are available for general enquiries.
 The contact details are gsep@gloucestershire.gov.uk or 01452 426221. - Only school phones are to be used to contact families.
+Should there be no alternative other than a personal mobile for communication with a family, then the personal number MUST be withheld.
 Staff personal phone numbers are not be shared. - All information in relation to pupil details, social care contacts etc will be stored by the DSL/Deputy DSL in line with GDPR guidance. - Following any visit that raises concern the DSL will report to the relevant professionals who may carry out unscheduled visits to the home. - Should the school have to close because of insufficient staff numbers, or you have closed because of insufficient numbers, please ensure that you have an ongoing oversight of all vulnerable pupils in your school.
 Access to a DSL /Deputy DSL so that these people can receive MASH and Operation Encompass enquiries.
-Please be aware also that there is a fluctuating need and you may need to bring your operation back into operation should it be needed.